-- The US Bureau of Labor Statistics predicts this occupation will grow faster than the average for all occupations through 2022 but this increase won't amount to many jobs since this is a relatively small field.
+- The US Bureau of Labor Statistics predicts this occupation will grow faster than the average for all occupations through 2022.

 How to Get More Information:

-- The US Bureau of Labor Statistics predicts this occupation will grow about as fast as the average for all occupations through 2022.
+- The US Bureau of Labor Statistics predicts this occupation will grow more slowly than the average for all occupations through 2022.

 How to Get More Information: